fjg00/Resume/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Incoming PhD at Uoft.
+role: Incoming PhD at UofT.

 # Organizations/Affiliations to show in About widget
 organizations: